-In order to develop novel radiofluorinated PSMA-ligands for the diagnosis of prostate cancer, PSMA-617 was chosen as lead structure (structure depicted in Scheme 2).
-19,20 This tracer offers wide opportunities for radiolabeling with different radionuclides for imaging and therapy via its chelator DOTA and its use is of great potential in clinical settings.
-21,22 The main development steps are summarized in scheme 1.
+In order to develop novel radiofluorinated PSMA-ligands for the diagnosis of prostate cancer, PSMA-617 was chosen as lead structure (structure depicted in Scheme 2).^{19,20} This tracer offers wide opportunities for radiolabeling with different radionuclides for imaging and therapy via its chelator DOTA and its use is of great potential in clinical settings.^{21,22} The main development steps are summarized in scheme 1.
 The chelator was replaced by fluoronicotinic acid to allow for easy introduction of fluorine-18 into the molecule (see below).
-From the development of PSMA-617 it was already known, that the hydrophobic aminoacids in the linker play a critical role for the affinity and uptake of PSMA ligands.
-Thus, only minor modifications in this area were considered.
-However, it quickly turned out that the replacement of DOTA by 6-fluoronicotinic acid and the resulting loss of hydrophilicity negatively impacted the bio distribution.
-And the development of likely published, which was successfully translated into clinic and is now subject of advanced clinical trials.
-While initial preclinical characterization of [18F]PSMA-1007 was already published, we herein report on its development.
+From the development of PSMA-617 it was already known, that the hydrophobic aminoacids in the linker play a critical role for the affinity and uptake of PSMA ligands.20 Thus, only minor modifications in this area were considered.23 However, it quickly turned out that the replacement of DOTA by 6-fluoronicotinic acid and the resulting loss of hydrophilicity negatively impacted the bio distribution.^{23,24} Thus, additional hydrophilic amino acids were added to the linker eventually leading to the development of 18F]PSMA-1007,24 which was successfully translated into clinic and is now subject of advanced clinical trials.25-32 While initial preclinical characterization of [18F]PSMA-1007 was already published,25 we herein report on its development.

-Scheme 1.
-Key steps in the development of PSMA-1007 and linker structure
+51 Scheme 1.
+Key steps in the development of PSMA-1007 and linker structure ^{23,24}